Adolfo López Mateos: Museums and historical memory

 López Mateos opened a number of major museums during his presidency, the most spectacular of which was the National Museum of Anthropology in Chapultepec Park.
 Also opened in Chapultepec Park was the Museum of Modern Art.
 His Minister of Education Jaime Torres Bodet had played a major role in realizing the projects.
 Works from the colonial era were moved from the Historic Center of Mexico City to north of the capital in the former Jesuit colegio in Tepozotlan, creating the Museo del Virreinato.
 The Historical Museum of Mexico City was situated in Mexico City.

 Educational reform

 In an effort to reduce illiteracy, the idea of adult education classes was revived, and a system of free and compulsory school textbooks was launched.
 In 1959, the National Commission of Free Textbooks (Comisión Nacional de Libros de Textos Gratuitos) was created.
 The textbook program was controversial since the content would be created by the government, and the textbooks' use would be obligatory in schools.
 It was opposed by the Unión Nacional de Padres de Familia, a conservative organization, and the Roman Catholic Church, which also saw education as a private family matter.

-Education had become the largest single item in the federal budget by 1963, and there was a renewed emphasis on school construction.
-Almost every village was assisted in the construction of schools and provided with teachers and textbooks.
-Free student breakfasts for primary-school pupils were also restored.
+Building materials and assistance were also provided by the government to each village to construct its own school.
+New schoolrooms were also built, surpassing the total number constructed prior to the Mexican revolution of 1910.